 Thyroid disorders are frighteningly common, notably amongst women.
 This is especially true of low thyroid function (termed hypothyroidism).
 A recent large US population study found that about 9.5% of people had raised levels of a key thyroid hormone called TSH or thyroid stimulating hormone, pointing to low thyroid function.
 In addition to those diagnosed, many more suffer with thyroid-related symptoms unaware they have a thyroid disorder.
 This is despite the potentially serious consequences of untreated thyroid disease.
 Whether you already have a thyroid diagnosis or simply suspect your thyroid performance is not up to scratch, Advance Chiropractic & Acupuncture Clinic, Hertford can almost certainly help.
 We can refer you for comprehensive blood tests which accurately assess your thyroid function.
 Additionally, our treatment is second to none.
-We offer high-quality, effective acupuncture to help deal with the physical and mental-emotional symptoms of thyroid dysfunction.
-Alongside this, our lifestyle support package can provide significant relief.
+We offer high-quality, effective acupuncture care and Chinese herbs to help deal with the physical and mental-emotional symptoms of thyroid dysfunction.
+Alongside this, our lifestyle support package based on functional medicine principles can provide significant relief.
 We only use scientifically grounded and up-to-date knowledge in the areas of diet, sleep, weight loss, stress control and exercise.
 Feeling fat, brain-fogged and low on energy?
 Then let Advance Clinic help you recover your zest for life!

 The Thyroid Gland: You Can’t Live Without It

 The thyroid is a small gland located in the neck.
 For such a small piece of body anatomy, your thyroid sure punches above its weight.
 Without it you would literally not be able to survive, never mind thrive.